typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 ![Architecture Comparison](../images/comparisons/sem-web-architecture.png)
 *Instead of RDF, SPARQL, RDFS, OWL and SHACL, we use Grakn and Graql.*

-In short, Grakn is a logical database in the form of a knowledge graph that implements a concept-level schema.
-This knowledge representation system is then interpreted by an automated reasoning engine that performs automated deductive reasoning during query runtime in a distributed environment.
+In short, Grakn is a distributed logical database in the form of a knowledge graph that implements a concept-level schema.
+This knowledge representation system is then interpreted by an automated reasoning engine that performs automated deductive reasoning during query runtime.
 The querying, schema and reasoning all happen through Grakn's query language — Graql.

 The formal foundations of Grakn's concept level schema are provided by the *hypergraph*, which plays the same role as the relational model for relational databases, directed graphs in the Semantic Web and property graphs for graph databases.
 Hypergraphs generalise the common notion of what an edge is.
 In RDF and property graphs, an edge is just a *pair* of vertices.
 Instead, a *hypergraph* is a *set* of vertices, which can be further structured.
 The benefits over a directed graph model include: